 These Coastal Mississippi hidden gems for your next Mississippi beach getaway vacation include several dozen secret and local favorite Mississippi Gulf Coast restaurants, attractions, sites, beaches, hotels, and more.

-Coastal Mississippi is only a one hour day trip from New Orleans or Mobile Alabama but lovingly different from those two bigger neighbors.
-On several Mississippi Gulf Coast trips, I set out to find as many fun, cool, and happy Coastal Mississippi Hidden Gems and secret spots as I could along the 62 miles now known as The Secret Coast.
+Coastal Mississippi is only an one-hour day trip from New Orleans or Mobile Alabama but lovingly different from those two bigger neighbors.
+On several Mississippi Gulf Coast trips, I set out to find as many fun, cool, and happy Coastal Mississippi Hidden Gems and secret spots as I could along the 62 miles also called The Secret Coast.

 While I was hoping to find maybe two dozen compelling places, my list keeps growing.
 At this point, my list far exceeds the original 51—but who is counting?
 Visit the Mississippi Gulf Coast and enjoy these Coastal Mississippi hidden gems—and discover your own!